North African Green Harissa

 This post may contain affiliate links.
 Please read my Privacy Policy for details.

 Green harissa sauce is a mildly spicy condiment from North Africa.
-Similar to salsa or chimichurri, green harissa is great with roasted vegetables, sandwiches, and marinating.
+Similar to chimichurri, green harissa is commonly used with grilled vegetables, couscous and roasted meats.

 Green harissa in a bowl with a spoon in it.

-Green harissa sauce is made with parsley, cilantro, jalapeño, lemon, ground cumin, and ground coriander—two must-have Middle Eastern spices.
-The word “harissa” in Arabic means “to pound,” which refers to pounding the ingredients into a thick sauce or paste.
-This little detail explains why red and green harissa are so different.
-It’s like comparing traditional salsa to fruit salsa—both can be used similarly but have different flavors.
+Green harissa sauce is made with parsley, cilantro, jalapeƱo, lemon, ground cumin, and ground coriander, two essential North African spices.
+The word “harissa” means “to pound,” in Arabic.
+Meaning to pound the ingredients into a thick sauce or paste.
+This little detail explains why green and red harissa are both considered harissa, while being so different.

 Recipe At a Glance